DataDog/dd-trace-cpp/README.md

 See the [examples](examples) directory for more extensive usage examples.

 ## Platform Support
-The library is currently compatible with and has been tested on the following CPU architecture, OS and compiler combinations:
+The library has been tested and is compatible on the following CPU architecture, OS and compiler combinations:
 - x86_64 and arm64 Linux with GCC 11.4.
 - x86_64 and arm64 Linux with Clang 14.
 - x86_64 Windows with MSVC 2022.
 - arm64 macOS with Apple Clang 15.

-All possible configurations cannot be tested.
-However, any conforming C++17 compiler should be supported.

 ## Building and Installation